theopensystemslab/planx-new/doc/how-to/how-to-identify-missing-files.md

 # How to identify and fix missing files

 ## Context
 PlanX allows applicants to upload images alongside their applications.
 These files are stored on AWS S3.
-When each file is uploaded, we use Scanii (link) to scan the uploaded files for -
+When each file is uploaded, we use [Scanii](https://scanii.com/) to scan the uploaded files for -
  - Malware (Malicious, unwanted or otherwise dangerous software)
  - NSFW Images (Detects adult, offensive or otherwise inappropriate images)